Kaleena Mosqueda-Lewis: Junior year

-(Repeat National Champions) Mosqueda-Lewis struggled in her junior year at UConn.
+(Repeat National Champions) Mosqueda-Lewis struggled in her junior year.
 She played in 28 games and started in 26 contests was forced to sit out a total of 12 games due to injury.
 She scored in double-figures in 19 games, including UConn's last 10 of the season.
 Mosqueda-Lewis posted three double-doubles and one triple-double, a 20-point, 10-rebound, 10-assist effort in the Huskies' NCAA Second Round victory against Saint Joseph's (March 25).
 That performance marked the third triple-double in school history and the first during NCAA Tournament play.
 She was selected to the American Athletic Conference All-Tournament Team after averaging 14.7 points and shooting 47.4 percent from 3-point range.
 Mosqueda-Lewis continued her strong finish to the season by averaging 17.0 points, 8.3 rebounds and 3.9 assists per game during UConn's six-game run through the NCAA Tournament.
 She was selected as the NCAA Lincoln Regional MOP after averaging 17.3 points, 9.5 rebounds and 4.8 assists per game while shooting 51.0 percent in the Huskies first four NCAA Tournament victories.

 Senior year

 (3-peat National Champions) Mosqueda-Lewis started her senior year by tying the record for three-pointers made in a game with ten three-pointers in thirteen attempts.
-She tied the record set by Maya Moore in only 24 minutes of play, in a game against UC-Davis.
+She tied the record set by Maya Moore in only 24 minutes of play, in a game against UC Davis.

-In a game against SMU on 11 January 2015, she hit her 319th career three-pointer, which surpassed the old record for career three-pointer by a UConn Husky held by Diana Taurasi.
-Later that year she broke the NCAA Division I record for career 3-pointers, during UConn's 91–70 regional final win against Dayton.
-She is now the NCAA Division I record-holder for made three-point attempts, ending the season with 398 threes, and surpassing the prior record of 392, held jointly by Laurie Koehn and Heather Butler.
+In a game against SMU on 11 January 2015, she hit her 319th career three-pointer, which surpassed the school record for career three-pointers held by Diana Taurasi.
+Later that year she broke the NCAA Division I record for career 3-pointers during UConn's 91–70 regional final win against Dayton.
+She ended the season with 398 threes, surpassing the prior record of 392, held jointly by Laurie Koehn and Heather Butler.